Git

 Push current branch and set it to automatically track the named remote branch

-For example, to push to origin master and set your current branch to track master
+For example, to push to origin main and set your current branch to track main

 Assign the current branch to track the named remote branch